 Have your say on Ōwairaka District School

-Feedback on the interim measures and programme will be taken later in 2020.
-Following taking feedback at a later stage AT will look to introduce permanent fixtures next year.
+Full consultation and analysis on the interim measures and programme will be taken later in 2020.
+Following taking consultation and analysis AT will look to introduce permanent measures in 2021.

-Auckland Transport (AT) is holding a one-day event outside Willow Park, on Compton Street, on Wednesday 29 July as part of its Safe School Streets programme.
+Auckland Transport (AT) is holding a one-day trial event outside Willow Park, on Compton Street, on Wednesday 29 July.
 The event will see changes being made to the way children can be dropped off and picked up from school, accompanied by a coffee cart, sausage sizzle, and games and face painting.

 - Mini roundabout.
 There will be 2 trial roundabouts at key intersections on the school loop, which will improve the drop off and turn around process and encourage an anti-clockwise flow of traffic.